 One can take any possible road, and most probably one should do that, and go for it.
 Because we perhaps only learn from our own efforts.
 From our own failures and helplessness.

 Maybe today, I’m a sort of “entitled” to claim that the road taken, my road, was entirely fruitless.
 A pointless enterprise.
 Completely unnecessary.
-I surely could have spared me the effort.
+And I surely could have spared me the effort—in hindsight.

 Still, as paradoxical as it is—this darn road taken brought me home.
 It finally brought me to this place I’d never left really.
 Only in imagination.